 Lauri M. Baker, Ph.D.

-Lauri is an associate professor in agricultural communications at Kansas State University.
-She is the co-creator if the Center for Rural Enterprise Engagement.
+Lauri is an associate professor in agricultural communications at the University of Florida.
+She is a co-creator of The Center for Rural Enterprise Engagement.
 Lauri’s research and grant work are focused on new and social media, agenda setting, decision-making, and public discourse.
-She teaches courses in new-media technologies and agricultural communication theory.
-She received her M.S. and Ph.D. in agricultural communications from the University of Florida.
+She earned her M.S. and Ph.D. in agricultural communications from the University of Florida.

-Cheryl Boyer, Ph.D.
+Cheryl R. Boyer, Ph.D.

-Hikaru Peterson, Ph.D.
+Hikaru H. Peterson, Ph.D.

 Hikaru is professor of agricultural economics at the University of Minnesota.
 She is a co-creator of The Center for Rural Enterprise Engagement and holds M.S. and Ph.D. degrees in agricultural economics from Cornell University.
 Her research area is food and agricultural marketing with emphasis on consumer issues.
 She teaches courses in agricultural economics.

 Research and Marketing Associate